nextcloud/documentation/admin_manual/configuration_server/occ_command.rst

 Display your ``maintenance:install`` options::

- $ sudo -u www-data php /var/www/owncloud/occ help maintenance:install
- ownCloud is not installed - only a limited number of commands are available
+ $ sudo -u www-data php occ help maintenance:install ownCloud is not installed - only a limited number of commands are available
  Usage:
   maintenance:install [--database="..."] [--database-name="..."]